-As with all personal injury compensation claims, you will need to prove that another person was responsible for your personal injury (in this case, the driver of the vehicle, which collided with you while you were a pedestrian).
+To be able to claim compensation for a pedestrian accident, you must be able to prove that someone else was responsible for your injuries (in this case, the driver of the vehicle, which collided with you while you were a pedestrian).

-- Draw a quick sketch of the accident scene, location, road surface, and damaged vehicles.
-It is also worth noting any signs of skidding tyres or other marks and debris on the road
+- Make a rough sketch of the scene of the accident, including the location, road surface and damaged vehicles.
+It is also worth noting any signs of skidding tyres or other marks and debris on the road.

-- If possible, take photographs of the scene.
+- Take photographs of the scene if possible.

-- Obtain names and addresses of any witnesses.
+- Make note of the names and addresses of any witnesses to the accident.

 - Report the matter to the police immediately, even if the accident was a hit and run.

-- Keep all receipts for expenses and date of appointments.
+- Keep all receipts for any expenses related to the accident.